idleloop-github/Zebedee.apk/README.md

 Zebedee is a simple program to establish an encrypted, compressed "tunnel" for TCP/IP or UDP data transfer between two systems.
 This allows traffic such as telnet, ftp and X to be protected from snooping as well as potentially gaining performance over low-bandwidth networks from compression.
 (As [stated on its web](http://www.winton.org.uk/zebedee/))

+Here is just the source code:
+visit [my web](http://www.angelfire.com/ego2/idleloop/zebedee.html) for the apk.

 ### License

 Distributed [under GPL 3](http://www.gnu.org/licenses/gpl-3.0.html).